hanna-ry/java-workshop/index.md

  closeCards(firstOpen, secondOpen);
  ```

 We need to implement the checkIfMatch() and closeCards() methods.
-They exist, but have no bodey.
+They exist, but have no code.
 We'll start with checkIfMatch, located under the actionPerformed method.
 Inside it, we'll check if the cards match by comparing the id's of the cards:

 ```
- if(firstOpen.getId().equals(secondOpen.getId())){
+ if(firstOpen!=secondOpen &&  firstOpen.getId().equals(secondOpen.getId())){

     }
 ```